Brotherhood head, 682 others tried in Egypt after mass death sentence

 The Brotherhood's Supreme Guide Mohamed Badie, 70, and the others are being tried in the same court that a day earlier condemned 529 members of the Islamist group to death, a verdict condemned by foreign governments and rights groups.

-"We refrained from attending ... because the judge has violated criminal law procedures and did not allow the (lawyers) to present their defence," Adel Ali, a member of the defence team, told Reuters.
+"We refrained from attending ... because the judge has violated criminal law procedures and did not allow the (lawyers) to present their Defense," Adel Ali, a member of the Defense team, told Reuters.

 Protests erupted after Tuesday's trial began, with police firing tear gas to deter hundreds of demonstrators.
 An Islamist alliance that includes the Brotherhood has called on Egyptians to stage nationwide protests on Wednesday.

-The U.N. human rights office said Monday's mass death sentences contravened international law and the ruling was also criticised by the European Union and the United States.
+The U.N. human rights office said Monday's mass death sentences contravened international law and the ruling was also criticized by the European Union and the United States.

 The United States escalated its criticism on Tuesday.